What is self-employed National Insurance?

 Voluntary National Insurance

-Even if you earn below the Class 2 threshold, you may choose to make voluntary contributions.
+Even if you earn below the Class 2 threshold, you may choose to make these contributions anyway at the same rate.

 This will allow you to avoid gaps in your payment history, as these gaps may mean you won’t have enough years of contributions to get the full state pension.